By Vincenzo Villamena, CPA

 The process of renunciation is a complex one with a high risk of mistakes and potential unintended consequences.
 Without careful planning, you can be exposed to substantial taxation.

 Before giving up US citizenship, consulting a tax professional is highly advisable.
 At Online Taxman we have guided many clients through the process of renunciation and can advise you on the exact strategies you need to make the process successful.
-Book a free consultation with us here:
+Book a renunciation consultation with our expert here: